History of Perth, Western Australia: Uncertainty, change and scandal (1973–1993)

+In the late 1980s arson attacks on Asian-owned businesses by Jack van Tongeren and his white supremacist group the Australian Nationalist Worker's Union gained internal attention and strained ties with Western Australia's growing Asian community.

-Recession and recovery (1990 - present)
+Recession and recovery (1990–present)

 In 1990, Western Australia gets its first heritage protection legislation, the Heritage Act of Western Australia 1990 (WA).
 Earlier protection powers under the National Trust were insufficient to save many historic buildings throughout the 1960s and 1970s.

-In 1992, the Joondalup railway line opened to the northern suburbs, becoming the first suburban passenger railway line built in Perth since the Armadale line 103 years earlier.
+In 1992, the Joondalup line opened to the northern suburbs, becoming the first suburban passenger railway line built in Perth since the Armadale line 103 years earlier.
 This railway line runs mostly along the centre of the Mitchell Freeway.

 In July 1994, the state government separated the Perth central business district from its surrounding suburban districts, creating a new City of Perth and three other new local government authorities.

 In 1995, the French Consulate in Perth was firebombed.

-21st century (2000 - present)
+21st century (2000–present)

-In the first decade of the 21st century, driven by the West Australian mining boom and associated economic development, it became Australia's fastest growing capital.
+In the first decade of the 21st century, driven by the Western Australian mining boom and associated economic development, it became Australia's fastest growing capital.
 From 2001 to 2011, the city's population increased by 346,000, which is comparable to Sydney's 499,000 over the same period despite being only one third the size.
 As with Melbourne, most population growth was absorbed by the outer suburbs, primarily in the City of Wanneroo, and the southern coastal suburbs (Cockburn, Rockingham and Kwinana).
 In recent years Perth has been getting a larger share of overseas migrants who, due to the demand for workers in the mining industry, are predominantly arriving on skilled migration visas.
 More than any other city in Australia, it has attracted migrants from the UK and South Africa.
 Major infrastructure projects completed included the $1.6 billion New MetroRail project, which effectively doubled the size of the Perth rail system, the Graham Farmer Freeway and Roe Highway.

 On 19 September 2006, the Federal Court of Australia brought down a judgment finding that Noongar native title continued to exist over the Perth metropolitan area.
 An appeal was subsequently lodged and in 2008 the Full Court of the Federal Court upheld parts of the appeal by the Western Australian and Commonwealth governments.
 Following this appeal, the WA Government and the South West Aboriginal Land and Sea Council negotiated the South West Native Title Settlement, including the Whadjuk Indigenous Land Use Agreement over the Perth region, which was finalised by the Federal Court on 1 December 2021.
 As part of reaching this agreement, the Noongar (Koorah, Nitja, Boordahwan) (Past, Present, Future) Recognition Act was passed in 2016, recognising the Noongar people as the traditional owners of the south west region of Western Australia.